Thick hyperbolic 3-manifolds with bounded rank: Carrier graphs

-We leave the mixed case---where $e$ is adjacent to one component of $Y$ that lies in $\CN_{D'_i}({CC(M)})$ and one that does not---to the reader as the argument is a combination of the previous two paragraphs. \end {proof}
+We leave the mixed case---where exactly one vertex of $e$ lies on a component of $Y$ that is not contained in $\CN_{D'_i}({CC(M)})$---to the reader as the argument is a combination of the previous two paragraphs. \end {proof}

-In fact, using the notation of Definition \ref{relative length}, the following lemma implies that the length of $e$ relative to $Y$ does not really depend on the geodesic $\tilde e$, but just on the adjacent components of $\pi^{-1}(Y) \subset\BH^3$.
+In fact, using the notation of Definition \ref{relative length}, the following lemma implies that the length of $e$ relative to $Y$ does not depend so sensitively on the geodesic $\tilde e$, but just on the positions of the adjacent components of $\pi^{-1}(Y) \subset\BH^3$.

-\begin {lem} Let $C_0,C_1$ be convex sets in $\BH^3$, let $\gamma$ be a geodesic with endpoints $v_i\in C_i$, where $i=0,1$, and let Then $\length (\gamma \cap W)$ is within some $D=D(\delta)$ of $d_{\BH^n}(C_0,C_1).$\end{lem} \begin {proof} Let $\alpha$ be a geodesic minimizing the distance between $C_0$ and $C_1$, and form the geodesic quadrilateral where $\alpha,\gamma$ are opposite sides.
+\begin {lem} Let $C_0,C_1$ be convex sets in $\BH^3$, let $\gamma$ be a geodesic with endpoints $v_i\in C_i$, where $i=0,1$, and let Then $\length (\gamma \cap W_\delta)$ is within some $D=D(\delta)$ of $d_{\BH^n}(C_0,C_1).$\end{lem} \begin {proof} Let $\alpha$ be a geodesic minimizing the distance between $C_0$ and $C_1$, and form the geodesic quadrilateral where $\alpha,\gamma$ are opposite sides.
 The other two sides are contained in $C_0$ and $C_1$, respectively, so as geodesic quadrilaterals in $\BH^3$ are $4$-thin, we have that But by Lemma \ref{convlem1}, the intersections of $\alpha $ and $\gamma$ with $ W_4 \setminus W_8$ have length at most $17$, so this means that the Hausdorff distance between $\alpha \cap W_8$ and $\gamma \cap W_8$ is at most $2 \cdot 17 +4=38$.
 See Figure \ref{relative length}.
 So, which proves the theorem for $\delta=8$, and the result for arbitrary $\delta$ follows from Lemma \ref{convlem1}. \end {proof}

 The following corollary of Lemma \ref{convexlem} will be used in \S \ref{shortgraphssec}.

 \begin {kor}[Edge homotopies] Suppose that $M$ is a complete hyperbolic $3$-manifold, $f : X \longrightarrow M$ is a carrier graph with geodesic edges, $Y \subset X$ is a subgraph and $e=(v,w) \subset X \setminus Y$, with $v\in Y$.
 Let